Understanding EU AI Act Risk Categories

 • Protecting fundamental rights: By classifying AI systems based on risk, the act ensures that applications impacting safety, privacy, and fundamental rights are subject to stringent oversight.

-• Promoting transparency: The act mandates transparency measures, especially for limited and high-risk AI systems, ensuring that users are informed about AI interactions.
+• Promoting transparency: The act mandates transparency measures, especially for limited and high-risk AI systems, ensuring users are informed about AI interactions.

 • Encouraging innovation: By focusing regulatory efforts on higher-risk categories, the act allows minimal-risk AI systems to thrive with fewer constraints, fostering an environment conducive to innovation.